brady-ryan/basys3_fpga/elementary_waveform_generator/README.md

 An elementary waveform generator implemented using 3 different Look-Up Tables (LUTs).

 I believe that the default frequency for this code is around 100 Hz.
 This can easily be changed by modifying the DIVISOR variable in clk_divider.v.
+By default here it is set to divide the Basys3 clock to 100kHz.

+Furthermore, the frequency is also determined by the number of data points in a memory file.
+For example, currently there are 1024 data points, so the maximum frequency one can achieve with the Basys3 100 MHz clock is around 100kHz (100MHz/1000).

+To experiment with Nyquist, one can Google "sine wave LUT generator" and set the number of data points to 2.
+Ergo, 50MHz is the maximum frequency (unless one uses a PLL or the like to increase the Basys3 Frequency).
+I have not tested this, although I imagine it probably does not look very good!

 The left-most 3 switches correspond to 3 different waveforms: